YiyangZhang0201/EECS595-FINAL/README.md

 The code and data of the final project for EECS595 is stored at here.

+The environment I used is python 3.8 and pytorch 1.10 with RTX3080 GPU

 ###  Introduction

 * "Stock_Data" is the folder that contains the original stock data that exported from Wind Finance Terminal.